Zaharikitanov/CSharp/Methods/Methods.md

 When calling methods, separate each input parameter with a ```,``` symbol.<br>
 Input parameters are defined using a data type.<br>
 A <b>method signature</b> is the number of input parameters defined for each input parameter and the data type.

+## Overloaded methods

+An <b>overloaded method</b> is defined with multiple method signatures.
+Overloaded methods provide different ways to call the method or provide different types of data.